BECOME A CARER!

 WHY SHOULD PEOPLE APPLY TO BECOME A FOSTER CARER WITH NARANG BIR-RONG ABORIGINAL CORPORATION?

 At Narang Bir-rong Aboriginal Corporation we are child focused and always promote what is in the best interest of the child and meeting their needs.
-But, we also see the 'big picture'.
-We provide consistent 24/7 support to our foster families we offer constant training opportunities as well as advocacy and guidance.
+However, we also see the 'big picture'.
+We provide consistent 24/7 support to our foster families and we offer constant training opportunities as well as advocacy and guidance.
 We are trauma informed and focused and don’t just see our client as a statistic but as a person who has individual needs.

 WHAT MAKES A PLACEMENT WORK?